Language: EN

 Logical Operators in JavaScript

-Logical operators in JavaScript allow us to work with boolean values (true or false) and perform comparison and combination operations of conditions.
+Logical operators in JavaScript allow us to work with boolean values (true or false) and perform comparison and condition combination operations.

 The most common logical operators are && (AND), || (OR), and !
 (NOT), which allow us to build more complex logical expressions.